zafyyre/Portfolio/README.md

 - [Contact](#contact)

 ## Introduction
-This portfolio is a collection of my work and accomplishments in web development.
-It includes various projects demonstrating my expertise in HTML, CSS, JavaScript, and other technologies.
+This portfolio is a collection of my work and accomplishments throughout my devlopment experience.
+It was made with HTML, CSS, JavaScript with Vite, Three.js, Cannon.js and Tween.js.

 ## Features
+- About Zaaf
+- Work/Life Experience
 - Responsive design
 - Interactive UI components
-- Project showcases with descriptions and links
+- Project showcases with descriptions
+- Links to my socials
+- List of skills
 - Contact form for inquiries

 ## Installation